-While opioid use might help you to sleep in the short-term, in the long-term you are much more likely to experience some severe insomnia as a result of abusing these kinds of drugs.
-That insomnia then forms part of a vicious cycle: you can’t sleep, that disrupts your day and then you take more of the drug, further disturbing your ability to sleep.
+While opioid use might help you to sleep in the short term, in the long term you are much more likely to experience some severe insomnia as a result of abusing these kinds of drugs.
+That insomnia then forms part of a vicious cycle: you can’t sleep, which disrupts your day and then you take more of the drug, further disturbing your ability to sleep.
 You might even have insomnia after coming off the drug for a while as part of the withdrawal effects.
 With sleep being so vital for every aspect of your health, it’s hugely important to make sure that you are avoiding insomnia if possible – which means getting help with your addiction.

-A healthy sexuality is an important and normal part of life for all of us, so when this is disrupted it can be one of the most serious and severe impacts of all.
+Healthy sexuality is an important and normal part of life for all of us, so when this is disrupted it can be one of the most serious and severe impacts of all.
 Unfortunately for opioid abusers, sexual dysfunction is one of the most commonly expected long-term effects of these kinds of drugs.
 Males may struggle to maintain erections, while females might not be able to achieve orgasm.
-In general too there may be a lessening of confidence around sex, which can lead to many mental health issues in turn.
+In general, there may be a lessening of confidence around sex, which can lead to many mental health issues in turn.

 As the most important organ in the body, you obviously want to make sure you are taking good care of your heart.
 But with long-term opioid abuse, it’s likely that your heart has undergone some severe damage, especially over a course of years on the drug.
 After recovery, this process can start to reverse.
 In the meantime, it is likely that the damage is only going to get worse and worse, significantly shortening your expected lifespan.